 The orchard I pick isn’t from the 1800’s but luckily, it has some older heirloom apple varieties.
 It also has some seedlings.
 Just like our forefathers that settled America, the likelihood that a seedling will be good for hard cider is high.
 Since most apples in the market are dessert apples and cultivated to eliminate tannins, any apple grown from their seed will most likely have more tannins and potentially better for hard cider.
 Seedlings tend to regress back towards an apple that is more balanced, which means more tannins.
 I’m not saying every seedling will be an awesome hard cider apple.
 However, every seedling will be unique.
 If you are seeking apples that could have more tannins, or higher sugar, or more acid, or just different aromas, seedlings are how you find them.
 Those could be wild trees that grew or they could be trees that are cultivated through direct pollination but ultimately, that is how most of us will find enticing new varieties.

 In my search for finding better hard cider apples in my area, I started my apple database.
 I also tested every apple from the orchard they had.
 I found a couple apples of unknown origin that are promising.
 I also found one that wasn’t, but I have a plan for that one.
 The first apple I call Red Rootstock, which, I know, is very creative.
 The second apple is called Super Yellow, not much better.
 Both apples are interesting.
-Red Rootstock I discovered several years ago, and it has a far amount of tannins in it.
+Red Rootstock I discovered several years ago, and it has a fair amount of tannins in it.
 It also has a bunch of sugar and acid.
 However, Super Yellow is even more extreme.
 Check out the photo log and apple data from a couple of my database entries.

 You are not reading that sugar number wrong on the Super Yellow.
 I measured it multiple times and even recalibrated my device.
 A specific gravity of 1.102 means you could make a hard cider over 13% without any chaptalization.
 The acid level is also phenomenal and the juice is a bright crayon yellow.
 I thought the Red Rootstock was crazy when I first found it, but it it seemed less crazy after Super Yellow.
 I have picked Red Rootstock early and late in the season.
 The early sugar was 1.076 and it increased to 1.091 late in the season.
 It also hangs well on the tree.
 Last year, I was able to harvest around 30 pounds of the Red Rootstock but only about 8 pounds of Super Yellow.
 I’m hoping to increase both of those this year.
 I also grafted scion wood from Super Yellow to another seedling tree that was producing a very dry, mealy, apple that would only be good for livestock food.
-Even they might reject it.
+Well, given it’s taste, even they might reject it.
 Hopefully, I will get several trees producing Super Yellow to use as a blending apple in the coming years.

 It is this type of discovery that has led me to sprout and plant apple seeds from some of my favorite apples.
 My goal it to grow them large enough to graft scion wood from them on other rooted trees.
 I’m hoping this will allow me to obtain fruit faster.
 Plus, it’s just fun to grow trees from seed.
 There is the mystery of not really knowing what apple will get at the end of it all.